Suggester/Documentation/emboarding.md

 > - MoonlightCapital, bot developer, owner of Moonlight Labs.

 > Suggester is the most advanced suggestion bot I ever seen.
 At first when suggested I was doubtful but after trying it I couldn't go back!
 It works better than other bots which just think of suggestions as a side idea.
 But with Suggester suggestions are the main focus and not just a afterthought.
 Suggester brings features I didn't know I needed to the table while remaining simple and easy to use.
 Would highly recommend.
-> Issai H - Bot Developer and Bot Hub Owner.
+> - Issai H, Bot Developer and Bot Hub Owner.

 ![f](/images/Switching%20to%20suggester.png)